astral-sh/uv/docs/concepts/cache.md

 heuristic and, in some cases, may lead to fewer re-installs than desired.

-To incorporate other information into the cache key for a given package, you can add cache key entries under `tool.uv.cache-key`, which can include both file paths and Git commit hashes.
+To incorporate other information into the cache key for a given package, you can add cache key entries under `tool.uv.cache-keys`, which can include both file paths and Git commit hashes.

 For example, if a project uses [`setuptools-scm`](https://pypi.org/project/setuptools-scm/), and should be rebuilt whenever the commit hash changes, you can add the following to the project's